konveyor/hackfest/move2kube/exercise-2-cf-enterprise-app/README.md

     ```

     ```console
-    $ move2kube transform -s src -f config.yaml
+    $ move2kube transform -s ../source/enterprise-app -f config.yaml
     ```

     If you are using Minikube cluster, enter `localhost` for ingress host domain.

     If you want to quickly try out the deployment step, then you can use the images that we have already built and pushed to our registry.
-For this you will need to enter `index.docker.io` as the target image registry and `akash19nayak` as the namespace during the transform phase.
+For this you will need to enter `quay.io` as the target image registry and `move2kube` as the namespace during the transform phase.
 Then you can directly move to the step 5.

-    You can also run the transform phase without using the [config.yaml](./config.yaml) file if you want to go through all the questions that Move2Kube asks and use the config.yaml file as reference to answer the questions.
+    You can also run the transform phase without using the [config.yaml](./config.yaml) file if you want to go through all the questions that Move2Kube asks and use the [qacache.yaml](./qacache.yaml) file as reference to answer some of the questions.

     ```console
-    $ move2kube transform -s src
+    $ move2kube transform -s ../source/enterprise-app
     ```

      If you are using the Move2Kube UI, create a new workspace and create a new project inside the workspace.
-Now, keep the the `Project input type` as `Source folder` and upload the `language-platforms.zip` file.
+Now, keep the the `Project input type` as `Source folder` and upload the [enterprise-app.zip](../source/enterprise-app.zip) file.
 Then, change the `Project input type` to `Config file` and upload the [config.yaml](./config.yaml) file (optional).
 Click on the `Start Planning button`.
 After the planning completes, click on the `Start Transformation` button.

 2. Build the images using the `buildimages.sh` script inside `myproject/scripts` folder.